hantsy/spring-r2dbc-sample/docs/intro.md

     )
 ```

 > H2 accepts `$`  as prefix in the parameter placeholders.
-But it is database specific, for MSSQL database, the prefix should be `@`.
+But it is database specific, for MSSQL database, the prefix should be a `@`.

 When executing a *update* query, you can get the number of updated rows.